Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 V SS ________________________
 SCL _______________________
 These wiring patterns also result in identical capacitive loads for the SDA and SCL lines.
-If a PCB with a V SS and/or V DD layer is used, the V SS and V DD lines can be omitted.
+If a PCB with a V SS and/or VDD layer is used, the V SS and VDD lines can be omitted.
 If the bus lines are twisted-pairs, each bus line must be twisted with a V SS return.
-Alternatively, the SCL line can be twisted with a V SS return, and the SDA line twisted with a V DD return.
-In the latter case, capacitors must be used to decouple the V DD line to the V SS line at both ends of the twisted pairs.
+Alternatively, the SCL line can be twisted with a V SS return, and the SDA line twisted with a VDD return.
+In the latter case, capacitors must be used to decouple the VDD line to the V SS line at both ends of the twisted pairs.
 If the bus lines are shielded (shield connected to V SS ), interference is minimized.
 However, the shielded cable must have low capacitive coupling between the SDA and